Le Roi

 Company had two factory locations during World War Two.
 My

-research indicates has only been able to identify only the one plant at
+research was only able to identify the one plant at

 Mitchell Street and 60th Avenue in Milwaukee, WI that later became